-Environmental Health as a specialization requires professionals to study the health of the environment and analyze its effect on the human population.
-Individuals study topics such as indoor and outdoor pollution, climate change and electromagnetic fields.
-Their primary job role would be to work in positions focused on prevention, research or community outreach to minimize the impact of these environmental risks.
+Environmental Health as a specialization requires professionals to study the environment’s health and analyze its effect on the human population.
+Individuals learn about indoor and outdoor pollution, climate change, and electromagnetic fields.
+Their primary job role would be to work in positions focused on prevention, research, or community outreach to minimize the impact of these environmental risks.

 Career opportunities titles for those working in environmental health include the following.

 - Quality Investigator

 Global Health falls under the top 10 specialties in Public Health, as stated by the American Public Health Association.
 Unlike community health which serves localized areas, professionals in this field serve populations worldwide through a combination of research and education.
 Their work may involve creating ways to eliminate health problems, improve healthcare in countries and adopt public health policies that encourage healthy habits.

 Professionals may travel to other countries for fieldwork.
 For full-time employment, graduates will often find jobs with non-profit or government agencies, although private companies may also hire Public health experts.
 The Office of Career Services at Columbia notes job opportunities may be most prevalent in Asia, Africa, and the Middle East.

 Individuals with a public health degree in global health may have the following career opportunities.

 Unlike the rest of the specializations mentioned above, to look into career opportunities in Health Policy and Management, a professional, on top of Public Health knowledge, also needs to possess knowledge about economics, politics, management, and finance.

 After graduation, health policy workers may be responsible for developing policies that ensure access to medical facilities and provide uniform services across various populations.